sfbrigade/data-science-wg/dswg_project_resources/postgres-tips.md

 GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO readonly;
 GRANT SELECT ON ALL TABLES IN SCHEMA data_ingest TO readonly;
 GRANT SELECT ON ALL SEQUENCES IN SCHEMA data_ingest TO readonly;
 ```

--- repeat code below for each database:

-GRANT CONNECT ON DATABASE foo to readonly;
-\c foo
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO readonly; --- this grants privileges on new tables generated in new database "foo"
-GRANT USAGE ON SCHEMA public to readonly;
-GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO readonly;
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO readonly;

 After creating a role, you can (optionally) create different users with the same `readonly` role.
 For example